keto-recipes

 A keto diet is especially useful for losing excess body fat without hunger, and for improving type 2 diabetes or metabolic syndrome.2

-On a keto diet, you cut way back on carbohydrates, also known as carbs, in order to burn fat for fuel.
+On a keto diet, you cut back significantly on carbohydrates, also known as carbs, in order to burn fat for fuel.

 In this beginner’s guide, you’ll learn all you need to know about ketogenic diets, including how to get started to achieve the best results safely and effectively.